Smart Sensors

 Outcomes

-The project started with developing a new EM sensor array system to measure steel grades with more complex geometries that previous work on sensors for wide strip steels.
-The new array system built upon the knowledge gained in earlier collaborative work with the University of Manchester, Primetals Technology Limited and Tata Steel on the now commercial EMspec system.
-The four sensor head approach in the array required detailed modelling to optimize the design and avoid interference between the sensor heads.
-The modelling stage progressed very well with a proposed design that was contracted out for the build phase.
-The new hardware was received and installed in the laboratory furnace-roller table for trials, following validation of the modelling tests.
-In parallel to the sensor array development, more fundamental studies on the effect of temperature on the magnetic properties of steels has been pursued.
+Work has been carried out on the development a new EM sensor array system designed to measure steel grades with more complex geometries than previous work, which focused on sensors for wide strip steels.
+The new array system builds upon knowledge gained through earlier collaborative efforts with the University of Manchester, Primetals Technology Limited, and Tata Steel on the now commercial EMspec system.
+The four-sensor head approach in the array required detailed modelling to optimise the design and minimise interference between the sensor heads.
+The modelling stage progressed successfully, leading to a proposed design that was contracted for the build phase.
+The new hardware was received and installed in a laboratory furnace-roller table for trials, followed by validation of the modelling tests.
+Additional funding through a High-Value Manufacturing (HVM) Catapult-funded project has meant that two EM sensor array systems have been manufactured to be installed at Liberty Steel (narrow strip mill) and British Steel (rod mill) in Spring 2025.
+The installation will provide real-world testing in an operational steel mill environment for the prototype sensor array and generate significant industrial data, which will be assessed within the project for in-situ real time phase transformation assessment.

 Impact